 You’ll want to make sure that the fit is as close to perfect as possible.
-These vests are really a good idea, as you don’t have to worry about your young Yorkie getting too tired and because they are floating automatically, you can have longer sessions to strengthen up your dog’s muscles further in preparation for deeper waters.
+These vests are really a good idea, as you don’t have to worry about your young Yorkie getting too tired, and because they are floating automatically, you can have longer sessions to strengthen up your dog’s muscles further in preparation for deeper waters.

-With the doggy vest, you are ready to let your dog swim alone, but supervised, but call to your dog on occasion to make sure that they keep to the shallows.
-You can also hold the handle on the back and ‘steer’ them a little so that they comfortable with paddling.
+With the doggy vest, you are ready to let your dog swim alone but supervised, but call to your dog on occasion to make sure that they keep to the shallows.
+You can also hold the handle on the back and ‘steer’ them a little so that they are comfortable with paddling.

 Get In The Water With Your Yorkie And Go A Little Deeper

 After practicing in the shallows, it’s time to move on a little bit deeper into the lake or the pool.
 For this, you are going to want to get in the water with them.
-Your dog might be a little alarmed at the larger volume of water but with a little coaxing, you can distract them and make them more comfortable with swimming around and chasing floating balls.
+Your dog might be a little alarmed at the larger volume of water, but with a little coaxing, you can distract them and make them more comfortable with swimming around and chasing floating balls.